Cryptocurrency staking can satiate your hunger for passive income by making your cryptocurrency work for you.

 Also, remember that lesser-known cryptocurrencies offer higher crypto staking rewards but they also come with an increased level of risk.

-The APY (Annual percentage yield) for crypto staking in native wallet is anywhere between 6%-10%.
+The APY (Annual percentage yield) for crypto staking in the native wallet is anywhere between 6%-10%.

 Cryptocurrency Exchange Staking